HexHive/RetroWrite-Tutorial/03-coverage_sanitized_fuzzing/README.md

 do not need to copy and paste commands from the readme.
 This documentation exists so you can see what is done and why.

-## Downstore and Build AFL++
+## Download and Build AFL++

-The installation from the 01-native-fuzzing step should setup correctly tools needed for this part.
+The installation from the 01-native-fuzzing step should correctly set up the tools needed for this part.

 In case you didn't run the script during 01-native-fuzzing phase, you can run the following script: